eddie-energy/architecture/arc42/06-runtime-view/consent-revocation/service-termination-consumer/service-termination-consumer.md

 <!-- Add runtime diagram or textual description of the scenario/
 Add a description of the notable aspects of the interactions between the building block instances depicted in this diagram. -->

-## Eligible party terminates a service
+## Consumer terminates a service

-The workflow of an eligible party that terminates an active service is shown below.
+The workflow of a consumer that terminates an active service is shown below.

 <div align="center">
 <img src="./figures/service-termination-consumer.png" width="600">